locka99/cpp-to-rust-book/README.md

 * High availability servers / databases / cloud storage etc.
 * Avionics, telemetry, rocketry, drones etc.

-All this code that has to run as efficiently and reliably as possible with the minimal of errors.
-It also has to be predictable without sudden freezes or mystery-memory behavior due to garbage collection.
+All this code that has to run as efficiently and reliably as possible.
+It is running on constrained environments and it should work reliably for days, weeks, months or even years with the minimal of errors.
+It cannot suffer sudden freezes or expanding / collapsing memory behavior due to garbage collection.

-In some cases, no general purpose programming meets the needs of the system and so we have specialised languages like IEC1131 programming languages.
-We will talk about the general purpose cases where a language like C or C++ would be used to achieve speed.
-But speed with a price.
+In some cases, no general purpose programming would meet the needs of the system.
+Some hardware such as programmable logic controllers will use specialised languages like IEC1131 programming languages.

+This document talks about like for like.
+Where you might have used C or C++ but want extra reliability.

 Consider these common problems in C++.